robertsd1072/A_Database_Platform/README.md

 First, my internet service provider has restricted devices outside of my home network from connecting to my computer, so while I could run a server at my house, none of you would be able to connect.

 Second, at the time of writing, the API is setup to initialize the database everytime a query is run (e.g. examine all datafiles and determine how many tables there are, what their names are, what columns they have, etc.) which is a lot of overhead for one query.
 I have identified a way to use shared memory to remove this overhead, but that requires a Linux machine which I do not have at the moment.

-So, for the moment, this phase is halfway complete and on hold.
+##  Phase 2 Thoughts (5/27/24)

+I have solved the problems I outlined above.
+This phase is complete.

 ## Phase 3 (In progress, update 5/27/24)
 - Table selection by groups and aggregate functions